 % hg pull -u pulling from /tmp/test-repo searching for changes no changes found % hg commit -m"Changed greeting" % hg out comparing with /tmp/test-repo searching for changes changeset: 2:17166e49c21d tag: tip user: yourname date: Mon Apr 02 18:05:18 2012 -0400 summary: Changed greeting % hg push pushing to /tmp/test-repo searching for changes adding changesets adding manifests adding file changes added 1 changesets with 2 changes to 2 files

 Suppose that multiple versions of a tool collection are used by developers on the same platform.
-For example, suppose the developers' systems are all running Oracle Solaris x86, but some developers are using Oracle Solaris Studio 12.3 and others are using Oracle Solaris Studio 12.2.
+For example, suppose the developers' systems are all running Oracle Solaris for x86, but some developers are using Oracle Solaris Studio 12.4 and others are using Oracle Developer Studio 12.5.
 Or they might be using different versions of GNU compilers.

 You can add the project to the VCS the same way you did previously in the "Project Developed on One Platform with One Tool Collection" section.

-Note: While it is possible to use Oracle Solaris Studio compilers and GNU compilers on the same project, you would have to restrict the use of compiler options.
+Note: While it is possible to use Oracle Developer Studio compilers and GNU compilers on the same project, you would have to restrict the use of compiler options.
 Only the compiler options with equivalent names and meaning could be used.
-See the article "Translating gcc/g++/gfortran Options to Oracle Solaris Studio Compiler Options" for more information about such options.
+See the Oracle Developer Studio 12.5: GCC Compatibility Guide for more information.